AP Attendee Logistics

 Arrival: Regular coffee and water will be available in the morning upon check-in, and water refreshed in the afternoon.
 Should you wish additional beverages during the day, please bring them from home or bring change or credit card for the vending machines.

 Lunch: Your workshop will be assigned a time for lunch each day, approx. 30 minutes.
-Lunch times will fall somewhere between 11:00 a.m. and 1:00 p.m.
-The meal will be served in the dining hall referred to as The Commons.
-The Commons is located in the building adjacent to Old Main, the Christensen Center.
-There is a gluten-free option featured each day, selection clearly marked by signage.
+Lunch times will fall somewhere between 11:30 a.m. and 1:00 p.m.
+The meal will be a catered buffet line with a different theme each day, served in a private area reserved exclusively for APSI attendees.
+Those needing or desiring a gluten-free option should select request upon workshop registration.

 Augsburg offers Pepsi products in their vending machines.
 A person with a ready supply of ice-cold Coca-Cola products and an entrepreneurial spirit could really clean up.
 But seriously, if you need your daily Coke, make sure to bring it with you.
 The alternative is running to the Jimmy John’s just down the street.